GWartelle/ChatApp/README.md

 ![ChatApp Login Page Screenshot](./public/login_screen.png)

 You will land on the login page.
-Here you can obviously log in, using your Username and your password.
+Here you can obviously log in, using your username and your password.
 But if you don't have an account yet, you can click on `Don't have an account?` to be redirected to the register page.

 ![ChatApp Register Page Screenshot](./public/register_screen.png)